We wrote this Policy to help you understand:

 Third-Party cookies and information

-Our Site uses third-party cookies and tools from Adobe, Facebook, Google Analytics, Google Advertising Features, YouTube, and WordPress.
+Our Site uses third-party cookies and tools from Adobe, Facebook, Google Analytics, Google Advertising Features, YouTube, WordPress, and Fundraise Up.

 Adobe: When we designed our Site, we chose to use licensed fonts from Adobe using their Typekit service.
 In order for us to use the Typekit service, Adobe may collect some information about our Site and users.
 A full list of the information that may be collected by Adobe is available here from Adobe.
 You may block the use of the Typekit service using privacy-focused browser plugins such as Lightbeam and Privacy Badger, or use a text-based privacy browser, like Lynx.
 However, blocking the use of Adobe Typekit may impact the functionality of our Website and limit your ability to view content.